Pantanal: The Birds & Cats Tour

 Among the mammals possible on this trip are Capybara, Crab-eating Raccoon, South-American Coati, Southern Tamandua, Giant Anteater, Black Howler monkey, Black-striped Tufted Capuchin, Crab-eating Fox, Ocelot, Marsh Deer, Giant Otter, and Brazilian Tapir.

-Highlights: up to 250 bird species including Hyacinth Macaws, parrots, rare and endemic species, wild jaguars.
+Highlights: up to 250 bird species including Hyacinth Macaws, parrots, rare and endemic species, up to 20 species of mammals.

 This trip is easily combined with Chapada dos Guimarães for Cerrado specialties and Cristalino Lodge for Amazonian birds.
 Other extensions available.